dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 This solves heap references from local variables in native code into the heap.
 `HandleMemory` is cleaned up when the native code returns to Dora code.
 This makes it invalid to retain these indirect pointers by storing it in some global variable.
-If I should need have a need for this later, I would need to add some kind of *global references*.
+If I should have a need for this later, I would need to add some kind of *global references*.

 Actually the whole integration between the GC or JIT and native code is quite interesting.
 Right now I am working again to improve the GC.